 Head of School

 Paul A. Burke is Nightingale's seventh head of school.
 An American history teacher for more than a decade, Mr. Burke began his career in 1996 as a college counselor at the Salisbury School in Connecticut.
-In 2000, he joined the Packer Collegiate Institute in Brooklyn, where he was college advisor for three years before becoming a dean of students.
+In 2000, he joined the Packer Collegiate Institute in Brooklyn, where he served as a college advisor for three years before becoming a dean of students.
 He joined the faculty of the Nightingale-Bamford School in 2008 as head of Upper School; he became head of school on July 1, 2012.

 A 1996 graduate of Williams College, Mr. Burke earned a master's degree in Educational Administration from Teachers College, Columbia University, where he was inducted into the Kappa Delta Pi honor society.
-He currently serves as president of the board of the Independent School Admission Association of Greater New York (ISAAGNY) and vice president of the board of the National Coalition of Girls’ Schools.
+He currently serves as president of the board of the Independent School Admission Association of Greater New York (ISAAGNY) and president of the board of the National Coalition of Girls’ Schools.
 He is a founding board member for Riley’s Way Foundation and Summer Steps.
-In addition, he has previously served on the board of Packer Collegiate Institute and the Browning School.
+In addition, he has previously served on the board of Packer Collegiate Institute and The Browning School.
 He is married to Christine Rowe Burke, an executive at New York Road Runners; they have three children.

 Head of School's Office

 Assistant to the Head of School and Trustees